swiftlang/swift-evolution-metadata-extractor/Tests/ExtractionTests/Resources/AllProposals.evosnapshot/proposals/0519-ref-mutableref-types.md

 ## Implications on adoption

-Generic support for `Borrow` requires new runtime type layout functionality, which may limit the availability of these types when targeting older Swift runtimes.
+Generic support for `Ref` requires new runtime type layout functionality, which may limit the availability of these types when targeting older Swift runtimes.